ckoerber/group-theory-example-lecture/doc-src/components/embedding.md

 npm run zip:prod
 ```
 command to compile static files and create a `zip` containing the entire page for the upload.
-Depending on modifications you have introduced, you may have to update the logic.
+Depending on the modifications you have introduced, you may have to update the logic.

 !!! note
     I am currently trending towards formulating this as a traditional `Makefile`.